domsleee/tetrisai/README.md

 ## Limitations

-* The demo playback uses an emulator, meaning it can only tap the same key once every two frames
+* The demo playback uses an emulator, meaning it can only tap the same key once every two frames (especially a problem for level 19, where the piece moves down every two frames)
 * Rotations where the piece is off the top of the board aren't included in path finding
 * The implementation is a mess